borkrit/foodieland/README.md

 # foodieland

-Project creating for fun and practice.
+Project created for fun and practice.

 Techologies used HTML/SCSS/JS